 - Set the oven temperature below 100°F (40°C) and prop the oven door open to allow moisture to escape.

-Microwave Dry Herbs (this method works well for small quantities of herbs):
+This method works well for small quantities of herbs.

 - Microwave drying is well suited to small quantities of herbs.

 - Place cleaned leaves and sprigs between a double-layer of paper towels.